-The Manual Install steps and deploy.sh script installs Keysafe 5 using TLS for the communications between the central platform and MonogDB/RabbitMQ.
+The Manual Install steps and deploy.sh script create a Certificate Authority, and install KeySafe 5 using TLS authorised by the CA for the communications between the central platform and MonogDB/RabbitMQ.

-You can refresh these internal certificates by running the updateinternalcerts.sh script, specifying the number of days the new certificates will be valid for.
+You can refresh these internal certificates by running the updateinternalcerts.sh script, specifying the number of days for which the new certificates will be valid.